-Allergic reactions that lead to asthma are often an over reaction to plant materials or dust.
+Allergic reactions that lead to asthma are often an overreaction to plant materials or dust.
 This indicates that our body is stressed and that our immune system needs to be reset.
-More and more research is being focused on restoring immune function which is the best treatment.
+More and more research is being focused on restoring the immune function which is the best treatment.

 Nourishing one’s body with healthy foods will arm it against toxins and triggers.

 - Root veggies, sweet potatoes, carrots, leafy greens and berries will provide carotenoids to your body that will reduce inflammatory attacks.
 Carotenoids help to maintain healthy mucous membranes that line passageways.

 - Garlic, onions and mustard seeds are considered microbials that increase overall health and help to boost one’s immune system.

 - Green leafy vegetables, beans and nuts contain high levels of folate which reduce allergic reactions.

 - Leafy greens, citrus fruits, cruciferous vegetables and berries supply vitamin C to the body.
 Vitamin C has many health benefits but specifically, it is an antioxidant that can reduce coughing associated with asthma.